Why Doctors Can't Agree About Chronic Lyme Disease

 You may have heard of cases where people feel the symptoms of Lyme disease for prolonged periods of time.
-Avril Lavigne said she battled with it for years.
-Earlier in 2020, Justin Bieber revealed he had been suffering from Lyme as well.
-The symptoms associated with Lyme can persist for months or years, but doctors disagree about the reasoning behind why this happens, even after treatment.
-Terminology for what to call these cases is also not agreed upon.
+Avril Lavigne said she battled with it for years, as has Shania Twain.
+The symptoms associated with Lyme can persist for months or years, but doctors disagree about the reason this happens, even after treatment.
+The terminology for what to call these cases is not agreed upon either.
 Some doctors welcome the diagnosis of "chronic Lyme," while others do not.
 It's complex — so let's get into it.

 What Causes Lyme Disease, and What Are the Symptoms?

 Lyme is a tick-borne disease caused by the bacteria Borrelia burgdorferi.
 The CDC reports that Lyme is spread through the bite of infected blacklegged or deer ticks in the nymph stage of their life cycle (the phase before adulthood).
-The CDC also notes that around 300,000 Lyme cases in the US are reported to it each year as of 2018.
-However, the actual number of cases is believed to be much higher.
+The CDC also notes that around 300,000 Lyme cases in the US are reported to it each year as of 2018; however, the actual number of cases is believed to be much higher.
+In fact, a new analysis of private insurance claims indicates that Lyme disease diagnoses have shot up by 357 percent in the last 15 years in rural areas, reports Fair Health.
 Lyme typically is found in the following areas: northeastern states from Virginia to Maine, north central states — mainly Wisconsin and Minnesota — and northern California.
+Climate change has let the ticks that carry Lyme spread to areas that were previously uninhabitable to them, such as parts of Canada.

 How Is Lyme Disease Diagnosed and Treated?

-Testing for Lyme bacteria in the blood is a two-step process to detect antibodies in response to infection, but sometimes, especially early on, you could test negative even if you present with symptoms.
-That's because, as the CDC explains, antibodies against Lyme bacteria usually take a few weeks to develop.
-Some doctors suggest that you, therefore, don't wait for the blood test to be positive if you're feeling ill.
-Dr. Engelman advised that if you know you were bitten by a tick and start experiencing symptoms, you should talk to your doctor about getting antibiotics.
+Testing for Lyme bacteria in the blood is a two-step process that detects antibodies in response to infection.
+You can get tested at the doctor or even with an at-home Lyme test, such as the ones offered by EverlyWell and LetsGetChecked.
+But sometimes, especially early on, you could test negative even if you present with symptoms.
+That's because antibodies against Lyme bacteria usually take a few weeks to develop, the CDC explains.
+For that reason, some doctors suggest you don't wait for a positive test result to seek treatment if you're feeling ill.
+If you know you were bitten by a tick and start experiencing symptoms, you should talk to your doctor about getting antibiotics, Dr. Engelman advises.

-Linda Williams, MD, a board-certified psychiatrist, further told POPSUGAR that she believes there are long-term functional impairments when patients don't get the proper treatment early on.
-She's been a member of ILADS since 2004 and was the first physician in Washington State to be trained in and treat patients with tick-borne illness under the ILADS guidelines.
+Linda Williams, MD, a board-certified psychiatrist, tells POPSUGAR that she believes there are long-term functional impairments when patients don't get the proper treatment early on.
+She's been a member of ILADS since 2004 and was the first physician in Washington State to be trained in, and treat patients with, tick-borne illness under the ILADS guidelines.
 (She noted that ILADS offers a daylong course in Lyme fundamentals, though her training is ongoing through scientific seminars, and she's trained under physicians who have treated Lyme for 10 years or more.)

-How soon patients recover depends on their immune response and how long they've had Lyme, Erica Lehman, MD, a board member of LymeDisease.org, told POPSUGAR (aka the earlier it's caught, the easier it is to treat).
+How soon patients recover depends on their immune response and how long they've had Lyme, Erica Lehman, MD, a board member of LymeDisease.org, tells POPSUGAR (aka the earlier it's caught, the easier it is to treat).
 It also depends on whether they have other infections.
 These are what are called "coinfections" spread by ticks — for example, Babesia, which is a cousin to malaria — and they can make treatment more difficult.
-However, Dr. Auwaerter said that these coinfections cause more of an acute illness than one that's chronic.
+However, Dr. Auwaerter says these coinfections cause more of an acute illness versus one that's chronic.

 What Is Chronic Lyme Disease?